HSF/hsf.github.io/_gsocblogs/2024/blog_CUDA_kernels_autodiff.md

 deriving a function based on any combination of the function's parameters.
 These adjoints are appended to the original function's parameters and this is the list of the derivative function.
 But not quite.

 `Clad` traverses the code after an initial translation pass, hence, at that time the output derivative function's signature is already formed (more on the whole process in this [introductory documentation](https://clad.readthedocs.io/en/latest/user/IntroductionToClangForCladContributors.html) I co-wrote with another contributor, Atell Yehor Krasnopolski).
-Since, we can't tell what it should look like before actually processing the differentiation call, this siganture is denoted as a void function of the original function's parameters plus a void pointer for each one to account for their potential adjoint.
+Since, we can't tell what it should look like before actually processing the differentiation call, this signature is denoted as a void function of the original function's parameters plus a void pointer for each one to account for their potential adjoint.
 This mismatch in the expected final signature and the initially created one is countered through creating a wrapper function, defined as `Overload` in the source code, that has the more generic, already created function signature, and contains an internal call to the produced function with the expected signature.
 Before this occurs, the arguments of the wrapper are typecast and mapped to the internal function's params.
-Thus, if you use the `-fdump-derived-fn` flag to have a look at the produced code, what you see is the internal function, but what is trully returned to you as the result to run is the wrapper function.
+Thus, if you use the `-fdump-derived-fn` flag to have a look at the produced code, what you see is the internal function, but what is truly returned to you as the result to run is the wrapper function.

-Coming back to the CUDA kernel case, unfortunatelly we cannot launch a kernel inside another kernel.
+Coming back to the CUDA kernel case, unfortunately we cannot launch a kernel inside another kernel.
 That leaves us with two options:
 * Transform the wrapper function into a host function, or
-* Tranform the internal function into a device function
+* Transform the internal function into a device function

 Though the first option is more desirable, it would introduce the need to know the configuration of the grid for each kernel execution at compile time, and consequently, have a separate call to `clad::gradient` for each configuration which, each time, creates the same function anew, diverging only on the kernel launch configuration.
 As a result, the second approach is the one followed.